andrei-akopian/TMPTSCH/README.md

 ### Download

-If you want it all to be local with no contact to the internet, you can just hit Ctrl + S and save the website as html.
+If you want it all to be local with no contact to the internet, you can just hit `Ctrl + S` (or  `Cmd + S` on Mac) and save the website as html.
 Because of the way I made it, it will remain as a single file (and the slides you already created will be saved as well).

 - [ ] Features described above are not yet polished.